-IAI: None Pathophysiology: Altered Health Concepts introduces mechanisms of disease and illness that affect the health of individuals throughout the lifespan.
+Pathophysiology: Altered Health Concepts introduces mechanisms of disease and illness that affect the health of individuals throughout the lifespan.
 Alterations in physiological processes are examined with an emphasis on client health.
 Pathophysiology as a foundation for professional nursing practice is introduced.
-(This course is a pre-requisite core Nursing course.)
+(This course is a prerequisite core Nursing course.)

 Prerequisites: BIO 185 within 5 years, or BIO 281 & 282 within 5 years; BIO 274 Microbiology - within 5 years or may be taken concurrently Credit: 3 semester hours

-NAD NRS 106 -

-NRS

-Intro to Nursing Health Assessment IAI: None
+NRS 106 - Intro to Nursing Health Assessment

-Intro to Nursing Health Assessment introduces health assessment for the fundamental nursing student and provides theoretical concepts and skills required to perform an interview, health history, and a basic head-to-toe physical assessment as it applies to the adult.
+1.2 Intro to Nursing Health Assessment introduces health assessment for the fundamental nursing student and provides theoretical concepts and skills required to perform an interview, health history, and a basic headto-toe physical assessment as it applies to the adult.
 Emphasis is on the development of physical assessment skills, conducting a health history, communication skills, and documentation.
 Cultural considerations are discussed.
 Application of knowledge and skills occur in lecture, skills laboratory and in the clinical setting.
 The clinical setting focuses on providing basic nursing care to an older adult with emphasis on health history, basic head-to-toe physical assessment, communication, and documentation.
-(New course - First Semester

-Prerequisite: NRS 104, Admission into the Associate Degree Nursing program Coreguisites: NRS 107, NRS 110, NRS 111 Credit: 2.5 semester hours Lecture: 1.5 Lab: 3
+Prerequisite: NRS 104, Admission into the Associate Degree Nursing program Corequisites: NRS 107, NRS 110, NRS 111